khizermalik1/dish-diary/README.md

 - **Comment**: Allows users to leave comments on recipes.
 Linked to both `User` and `Recipe`.
 - **Like**: Tracks how many likes each recipe receives.
 Linked to `Recipe`
 - **Favourite**: Tracks recipes saved by users.
 Includes a uniqueness constraint to prevent duplicate saves.
 Link to both `User` and `Recipe`.

+## CRUD Functionality

+Dish‑Diary implements full CRUD operations across its core models:

+- **Create**: Users can create recipes, comments, likes, and favourites.
+- **Read**: Recipes, profiles, and interactions are displayed through templates and views.
+- **Update**: Users can edit their own recipes and profile information.
+- **Delete**: Users can delete their own recipes, comments, and saved recipes.

+These operations are handled through Django views, forms, and model methods, ensuring secure and consistent data handling.

  ## 🧬 Entity Relationship Diagram (ERD)